 Come experience the latest exhibition of contemporary Native art by scheduling a visit to the IAIA Museum of Contemporary Native Arts (MoCNA).
-Visits are in one-hour increments (12–1 pm, 1–2 pm, 2–3 pm, and 4–5 pm).
-Admission rates are subject to change.
-For questions, please contact email@example.com or call (505) 428-5912.
+Admission rates and times are subject to change.
+For questions, please contact firstname.lastname@example.org or call (505) 428-5912.

 - $10: General